I Corps (South Vietnam): 1965

 In the Combined Campaign Plan for 1966, which the JGS and MACV issued in December, the allies declared their "basic objective" for the year to be clearing, securing, and developing the heavily populated regions around Saigon, in the Mekong Delta, and in selected portions of the I and II Corps coastal plain.
 "Coincident" with this effort, they would defend significant outlying government and population centers and conduct search and destroy operations against "major VC/PAVN forces."
 In pursuit of these objectives, South Vietnamese forces would concentrate on defending, clearing, and securing the designated strategic areas.
 American and third-country forces, besides securing their own bases and helping to protect rice-producing areas, were to "conduct operations outside of the secure areas against VC forces and bases."
-Implicit in these words was the defacto division of labor between the South Vietnamese and Americans that had been in effect since the summer.
+Implicit in these words was the de facto division of labor between the South Vietnamese and Americans that had been in effect since the summer.